 Coughing

-A dog that is gagging or coughing may be ill with one of a number of conditions such as kennel cough, pneumonia, bronchitis, or even congestive heart failure.
-Speak to your veterinarian about your dog's symptoms and follow his or her advice.
+A dog that is gagging or coughing may be ill with one of a number of conditions, including kennel cough, pneumonia, bronchitis, or even congestive heart failure.
+Speak to your veterinarian about your dog's symptoms and follow their advice.

 Communicating With Your Canine